gotspam/azure-test/examples/standalone/payg/README.md

 - F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr) and more.
 Logs from Automation Toolchain components are located at **/var/log/restnoded/restnoded.log** on each BIG-IP instance.

 - F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
-Similarly, the DAG example template that deploys Azure Load Balancer(s) configures load balancing rules and probes on those resources to forward external traffic to the BIG-IP(s) on standard ports 443 and 80.
+Similarly, the PublicIp example template that deploys public IPs to forward external traffic to the BIG-IP(s).
 F5 recommends cloning this repository and modifying the module templates to fit your use case.

 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.